AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 When using this method with an index (e.g. **MAEnvelopes**(14,SMA,1.5)\[**int** barsAgo\] ), the value of the indicator will be issued for the referenced bar.

 ### Parameters
-input Input data series for the indicator
+v Input data series for the indicator

 period Number of bars included in the calculations